Makhzen: Etymology

-In the Berber culture of Morocco, the Berber equivalent of mekhzen ('warehouse') would be agadir.
+In the Berber culture of Morocco, the Berber equivalent of makhzen would be agadir.
 Berber tribes also considered the agadir (warehouse of the tribe's crops and valuables) as a powerhouse guarded and managed through a legal system.

 Makhzen in Morocco

 The Makhzen is a very ancient notion in Morocco, it roughly coincides with the notion of the feudal state predating the French protectorate in Morocco.
 Bilād al-makhzen ('the land of the makhzen') was the term for the areas under central government authority, while those areas still run by tribal authority were known as bilād as-siba ('the land of dissidence').
 Hubert Lyautey, who served as resident-general of Morocco from 1912 until 1925 during the era of the protectorate, was a fervent proponent of indirect colonisation, especially in Berber-speaking areas.
 Lyautey maintained the role of the Makhzen and even enhanced it by giving important roles to local notables such as Thami El Glaoui.
 Local notables acted as a relay between the population and the French authorities.